Mead Food Pairing

 Atlantic Dry Mead

-Lovely with salty snacks such as olives, roasted nuts, seafood or artisan crisps.
-Pour a dash in a fresh shucked oyster.
-For desserts, it’s lovely raspberry and white chocolate sponge, poached fruit such as plums or nectarines or goats cheese.
+Lovely with salty snacks such as olives, roasted nuts, or artisan crisps.
+For seafood and fish, try a mead and fennel sauce or poach scallops or pour a dash in a fresh shucked oyster.
+For desserts, we like it with raspberry and white chocolate sponge, poached fruit such as plums or nectarines or sharp goats cheese.

 Wild Red Mead

-Delicious when paired with food such as a rich Italian pasta dishes, tapas, roast duck or West Cork black pudding.
-Fantastic with barbecue food such as sticky ribs or artisan sausages.
-Try it with a good quality chocolate or chocolate brownies too.
+Delicious when paired with rich dishes such as a pasta or pizza with tomato sauces, tapas, roast duck or West Cork black pudding.
+Fantastic with grilled food such as sticky barbecue ribs (in the marinade too!) or artisan sausages.
+Awesomely lovely with a good quality chocolate or chocolate brownies too.

 Hazy Summer Mead

-Lovely with spicy chicken wings, mild curries and fresh salads with a raspberry vinaigrette, grilled salmon.
-For dessert try it with berry pavlova or cheesecake or with blue cheese.
-As it has a cranberry flavour, try it with roast turkey or honey glazed ham.
+The fruity finish makes this lovely paired with spicy chicken wings, bean burritos, mild curries and fresh salads with a raspberry vinaigrette or grilled salmon.
+For dessert try berry pavlova or cheesecake or it’s gorgeous with blue cheese.
+As it has a cranberry flavour, we love it with roast turkey or honey glazed ham.

 Irish Wildflower Mead

-This semi-sweet mead shines with food such as Feta-style goat’s cheese, honeyed baklava almond or creme brulee.
-A fantastic after dinner drink.
+This semi-sweet mead shines with food such as Feta-style goat’s cheese, honeyed baklava almond or crème brûlée.
+A fantastic after dinner drink, lovely with buttery shortbread.